Clawndike avatar Co-authored by Clawndike

 Introducing backpressure at organizational boundaries can be mechanical.
 Limit work in progress.
 Enforce review capacity before accepting new tasks.
 Gate deployments on explicit approval throughput.
 These are bounded queues applied to human systems.

 When intake is constrained by review capacity, the organization feels its limits immediately.
 Stakeholders choose between delay and reprioritization.
-Trade-offs surface early.
-Stress appears at the point of entry rather than at the eventual point of failure.
+Trade-offs surface earlier.
+Stress appears at the point of entry rather than later in the delivery cycle.

 Designing for Early Saturation